trees, woods, sunlight

 • Reduction in air quality – increased dust or air pollution may alter vegetation structure or animal behaviour

 • Stable water supply – Water is integral to our business and vital to the longevity of BHP.
 We cannot operate without it.
-Refer to the Water stewardship webpage for more information on our approach to water management.
+For more information on our approach to water management refer to the Water stewardship webpage.

 • Climate regulation – Limiting the frequency and/or extremity of weather events, such as storms or flooding may damage critical infrastructure.
 For example, rail lines and ports are examples of a nature-related dependency that can have material effects on operations.